-It was 4:50 P.M. when the Japanese on deck ran to the bow of the ship and watched a torpedo pass in front of the ship.
-They next ran to the stern of the ship and watched a second torpedo passed behind the ship.
-The ship shook and came to a stop.
-It had been hit by two torpedoes, amidships, in an empty hold.
-The POWs began cheering wildly, but it stopped when they realized they were facing death.
+The Japanese ran to the bow of the ship and a torpedo passed in front of the ship.
+Moments later, the Japanese ran to the ship’s stern and watched as a second torpedo passed behind the ship.
+There was a sudden jar and the ship stopped dead in the water.
+It had been hit by two torpedoes amidships, in an empty hold.

 Cichy recalled, “When the torpedo hit everybody in the hold hollered ‘Hit her again!’
 We wanted to get it over with.”

 Lt.
 Robert S. Overbeck said, “When the torpedoing happened, most of the Americans didn’t care a bit–they were tired and weak and sick.”
 He also said of the incident, “The third torpedo struck squarely amidships and buckled the vessel but it didn’t break in two.
 For about five seconds there was panic among us, but there were five or six chaplains who prayed fervently and quieted the men.
 By then the Nips — 300 of them on deck — were scurrying about, scared as hell.
 The boilers exploded.
 I don’t think any of us got hurt in the torpedoing or the explosion.
 Most of the prisoners were American, with a few British.
 The Japs took the two lifeboats aboard as all 300 abandoned ship.
 That was about 5:00 P.M.”
-It is believed the submarine that fired the torpedoes was either the U.S.S.
+It is believed that the submarine that fired the torpedoes was the U.S.S.
 Snook or the U.S.S.
 Shark.

-The guards took their rifles and used them as clubs to drive the POWs on deck into the holds.
-Once in the holds, the Japanese cut the rope ladders into the holds and put the hatch covers over the holds, but they did not tie the hatch covers down.
 Cichy recalled, “The Japs closed the hatches and left the ship in lifeboats.
 They must have forgot about the prisoners on deck who had been cooking.
 When the Japs were off the boat, the cooks opened the hatches and told us to come up.
 I was just under the deck, but there were a lot of guys down below.
 One of them escaped by simply walking into the water from a hole in the bulkhead.
 He was Lt.
 Robert S. Overbeck, Baltimore.”
 Cichy also stated, “The Japs had already evacuated ship.
 They had a destroyer off the side, and they were saving their own.”

+Some of the POWs from the first hold climbed out and reattached the ladders and dropped them to the men in the holds.
 The POWs left the holds but made no attempt to abandon ship.
 On the ship’s deck an American major spoke to the POWs, he said, “Boys, we’re in a helluva a jam – but we’ve been in jams before.
 Remember just one thing: We’re American soldiers.
 Let’s play it that way to the very end of the script.”
 Right after he spoke, a chaplain said to them, “Oh Lord, if it be thy will to take us now, give us the strength to be men.”

-Overbeck stated, “We broke into the ship’s stores to get food, cigarettes, and water — mainly water, we were so thirsty.
+Overbeck also stated, “We broke into the ship’s stores to get food, cigarettes, and water — mainly water, we were so thirsty.
 All of us figured we were going to die anyway.
 The Japs ships, except for the destroyers, had disappeared.
 All we had were life belts which the Japanese had fortunately thrown down the hold the day before.

 “But as darkness settled and our hopes for life flickered, we felt absolutely no resentment for the Allied submarine that had sent the torpedo crashing in.
 We knew they could not tell who was aboard the freighter, and as far as the Navy could have known the ship could have been carrying Jap troops.
 The men were brave and none complained.